 Koryo Tours is able to arrange hotel bookings in Beijing at the following hotels on behalf of people travelling with us.
 We have four hotels on offer with different levels of comfort and all located a short walk from our office.
 Select which hotel you are interested in and your Tour Manager will confirm the dates and cost for you.
 We will make the booking and add the cost to your tour invoice.See more

 We're unable to take you on one of our tours if you do not have medical insurance that covers the destination in question.
 Issues of isolation and infrastructure where we go mean it would be irresponsible of us to do so.
 We can provide this if you do not have it — or you can use your own.

-Groups will be in the experienced hands of two or three local Korean guides.
-Furthermore, for groups of 10 or more, a member of the Koryo Tours team will accompany the trip.
+Groups will be in the experienced hands of two or three local Korean guides and a Koryo Tours tour leader.

 Please note that when on tour your day-to-day itinerary may differ slightly to what is advertised above.
 Your tour leader will ensure, however, that everything available at the time is covered, and replacement options are provided where needed.
 We will also add in extras when there is time (such as a visit to a local bar or amusement park).
 We visit North Korea regularly so know all the best places to go, and how to make the most of your days there to guarantee the experience of a lifetime.
 After the tour, we will send out a list of all participants' emails so you can keep in touch, swap photos etc. If you do not wish to be on this list then please let us know.

 Please apply by 8th December, 2018.